87andrewh/CornerCulling/README.md

 In executed well, PVS is a viable alternative on small maps without dynamic geometry.
 Runtime performance would be good, and accuracy would be close.
 On Dust 2 or Ascent, you would need approximately a (200, 200, 10) grid.
 It's only 20 GB on the sever's disk (hash table lookup should be fine, no need for space-filling curve cache optimizations).
 Latency lookahead is also simple.
 Still, you would need a simple ray cast system to handle smokes and moving doors.

 ## Priorities
+- Ship to VALORANT
-- Ship (preferably to CS or Valorant)
+- Ship to CS:GO
+  - Create SourceMod CS:GO plugin
+  - Present side-by-side demo

 ## Other tasks (in no order):
 - Clean up code and documentation